Repair Program Qualifications

-- be current on your mortgage and taxes
+- be current on your mortgage and taxes.

-- have homeowners insurance
+- have an active homeowners insurance policy.

-- qualify based on income as listed in application
+- qualify based on income as listed in application.

-- be willing to partner by completing volunteer hours and paperwork
+- be willing to partner by completing volunteer hours and paperwork.

-- not have any member of your household who appears on a sex offender registry
+- not have any member of your household who appears on a sex offender registry.